MicrosoftDocs/power-automate-docs/articles/mobile/mobile-monitor-activity.md

 View a summary of how many times each flow succeeded or failed today, yesterday, and previous days.
 Explore details about each run, such as when it ran, how long each step took and, if it failed, why.

 The flow in this tutorial runs when you receive mail from a specific address.
-You could configure such a cloud flow with your personal email address for testing and a different address (for example, your manager's) when the flow is ready for real use.
+You could configure a cloud flow like this with your personal email address for testing and a different address (for example, your manager's) when the flow is ready for real use.

 When the flow runs, it sends a custom push notification, with this syntax, to your phone: